gaelcolas/Sampler/README.md

 Because we resolve dependencies from a nuget feed, whether the public PowerShellGallery or your private repository, a working version of PowerShellGet is required.
 Using PowerShellGet is the default if no other configuration is done.
 We recommend the latest version of PowerShellGet v2.
-PSResourceGet v3 will be supported when it is released.

 #### ModuleFast